KodyJKing/superhot-mcc/notes/superhotmcc-dev-notes/Reversing.md

 ## UpdateEntity and Update functions

-To find this function, set a breakpoint in `damageEntity`.
+To find `updateEntity`, set a breakpoint in `damageEntity`.
 Step out of the function several times (atleast 6), saving each call in your Cheat Engine address list.
 After seeing an indirect call, stepping out one more time will take you into the updateEntity function (this could change).

-The call right above updateEntity will be the update function.
+The call right above `updateEntity` will be the `update` function.

 ## PlayerController

 `PlayerController` contains things like player angles and input data.
 It also contains a handle to the target under their reticle for some reason.
 Looking for this is the easiest way to find this structure.

-### Find `PlayerController.targetHandle` in memory.
-This field gives the handle to an enemy entity under your reticle if it turns your reticle red.
-The value is `FFFFFFFF` when no target is under the reticle.
-Scan for a 32-bit value with unknown initial value.

-#### Verifying

 You will find several results with the same value.